Right for Right Reasons: Large Language Models for Verifiable Commonsense Knowledge Graph Question Answering: Experiments

 4pt

 \textbf{Claim Verification} Claim verification is very similar to question answering.
-Here, an imperative sentence making a claim about a number of entities is provided.
-The reasoner has to use the KG information to decide whether the claim is \textit{"Correct"} or \textit{"Incorrect"}.
+Here, an imperative sentence including a claim about some entities is stated.
+The reasoner has to use the KG facts to decide whether the claim is \textit{"Correct"} or \textit{"Incorrect"}.

 4pt